nordic-institute/X-Road/xtee6/doc/OperationalMonitoring/Protocols/pr-opmon_x-road_operational_monitoring_protocol_Y-1096-2.md

 1. X-Road SOAP response message.
 The message MUST contain the regular X-Road headers and the body MUST contain the following elements.
  * *recordsCount* (mandatory) -- Number of records in the payload.
  * *records* (mandatory) -- The reference (CID URI) to the attachment (MIME part) containing the operational data records.
- * *nextRecordsFrom* (optional) -- This element MUST be included in case operational data records do not fit into the response (size limitation) and/or in case the *recordsFrom* timestamp in the search criteria was actually shifted earlier.
-The value MUST be the proper (UNIX) timestamp in seconds for the search criteria element *recordsFrom* of the next sequential query.
+ * *nextRecordsFrom* (optional) -- This element MUST be included in case operational data records do not fit into the response (size limitation) and/or in case the *recordsTo* timestamp in the search criteria was actually shifted earlier.
+The value MUST be the proper Unix timestamp in seconds for the search criteria element *recordsFrom* of the next sequential query.

  The content type of this part MUST be *text/xml*.